johanober6622-ai/Macro_Shoot_Controller/README.md

 ## Calculations

 The controller calculates the capture spacing from the selected optical mode.
-In the table below, $M$ is magnification, $N$ is nominal aperture, $N_{eff}$ is effective aperture, $NA$ is numerical aperture, and $c$ is the sensor circle of confusion in mm.
+In the table below, $M$ is magnification, $N$ is nominal aperture, $N_{eff}$ is effective aperture, $NA$ is numerical aperture, $c$ is the sensor circle of confusion in mm, and $S$ is the configured motor calibration in steps per micrometer.

 | Calculation | Formula used by the controller | Notes |
 | --- | --- | --- |